Ebo-Mex/A_Small_Alice_3_Guide/readme.md

 Functions such as _getDistanceTo_ allows us to find the distance from object A to B. Furthermore, functions can be used with math operators to improve the obtained results.

+## If and While
+Control structures are pre-defined statements that determine the order in which programming instructions are executed.

+You know what an if and while are.

+Process flow is a graphical representation of a process model.
+It uses chapes to represent the actions in the model.

+## Expressions
+Combination of values that result in a final value.
+Typically used to solve timing and distance problems.

+Math operators are available in cascading menus when selecting:

+* Amount and duration
+* getDistance functions

+## Variables
+A variable is a place in memory where data of a specific type can be stored for later retrieval and use by your program.
+Each variable is given a unique name to make easy to find and reference.
+Once a variable is declared it can be used to store and retrieve data.

+Variable data types:

+- Decimal number
+- Whole number
+- Boolean
+- Classes
+- TextString
+- Other.
+Sounds, colors, shapes, other special values

+Drag _variable_ from the code editor to initialize it.

+Preferences -> Java Code allows us to see the actual code!

+Cant change the Java code though...

+## Keyboard Controls
+Event Handling.
+Interactivity into animations.
+Event listeners are created to look for and respond to user input events.

+An event is any action initiated by the user, designed to influence the program's execution during play.

+Keyboard controls allow the uset to control one or more objects while the animation is running.

+Event Listeners.
+They're procedures in the scene class that listen for input while the animation is running.
+Types of EL:

+* Scene Activation/Time
+* Keyboard
+* Mouse
+* Position/Orientation

+To access event listeners:

+    Code editor -> Scene tab -> down arrow -> edit -> opens the init event listeners tab

+In the init event list tab we can add an event listener.
+In sceneActivated we can create animation that plays before myFirstMethod.
+This could be an opening sequence.

+Saving a class allows you to save time by using already tested code.

+    Select the code -> Save to Class File
+    (Save in MyClasses folder for easy access)

+## Develop a complete animation

+Funtional decomposition is a methodical process of identifying a complex problem and breaking it down into smaller steps that are easier to manage.

+Animation development process:

+1. Define the scenario
+2. Design a storyboard
+3. Program the animation
+4. Run the animation

 _Info obtained from the Java Fundamentals Learner Course by Oracle_